BOTMoritz/AI-ArtStock-Automator/README.md

 (Note: Provide a general overview of the setup and execution process here, without revealing any source code.)

 ## License
-Copyright [Year] [Your Name].
+Copyright 20024, Moritz Knape.
 All rights reserved.
 The source code of this project is not available for public use.

 ## Contact
 For more information, collaborations, or inquiries, please reach out to me at [Your Contact Information].